zptechnician/zapp3r-touchscreen-wall-kit/README.md

-# Zapp3r Partner Wall Kit: Self-Hosted Interactive Display Engine
+# Zapp3r Touchscreen Wall Kit: Self-Hosted Interactive Display Code

-Zapp3r Partner Wall Kit is a logic-driven React framework designed to transform any touchscreen into a professional, multi-collection interactive wall.
+Zapp3r Touchscreen Wall Kit is a logic-driven React framework designed to transform any touchscreen into a professional, multi-collection interactive wall.
 Built for high-stakes environments, it replaces static presentations with a performance-optimized, self-hosted experience that is entirely driven by data.

 ## The Solution